 In his first year, 2006-07, as the Bruins' assistant coach, Freeman coached the UCLA Blue Team, which won the Cougar Invitational and and the Cal State Bakersfield Spring Invitational.
 Senior Chris Heintz won the Cougar event, and at the Bakersfield tournament, the Blue Team scorched the course for a score of 25-under par with sophomore Lucas Lee capturing medalist honors at 14-under par.

-Eight years ago, Freeman spent the season as Oklahoma's men's assistant coach.
+Nine years ago, Freeman spent the season as Oklahoma's men's assistant coach.
 In 2005-06, the Sooners finished 29th at the NCAA Championship after placing seventh in the NCAA Central Regional.
 Oklahoma also won its first Big 12 Conference team title since Freeman's sophomore year as all five players finished among the Top 15 individuals.

 Prior to his appointment at OU, Freeman served the previous three seasons (2002-05) at Oklahoma City University.
 As an assistant coach for the men's and women's programs (2002-03), he helped lead OCU to 14 combined titles, including the men's 2003 NAIA Championship.